 What is an Independent Contractor Pickup Truck Job?

-An independent Contractor Pickup Truck Job is when a person uses their own personal or business vehicle to broker delivery jobs for others and essentially become a local pickup and delivery service.
+An independent Contractor Pickup Truck Job is when a person uses their own personal or business vehicle to broker delivery jobs for others and essentially become a pickup and delivery service.

 How do I start my own Independent Contractor Pickup Truck Job?

 Starting your own business as in independent contractor delivery service is very simple and empowering.
 Not only are you utilizing assets that you already most likely own (like your truck) and using skills you already have (like driving and customer service), you are creating a way to provide supplemental or even full time income on your own time and provide a real service to others.
 It’s really as easy as 1, 2, 3, and the more deliveries you make, the more money.